siv-org/siv/src/spec/siv-spec.md

 Election Administrators choose who to invite, and Verifying Observers must also opt-in by accepting the invitation.

-Verifying Observers key role arrives later, after all votes have been submitted, but they must be registered before the election can begin.
+Verifying Observers main role arrives later, after all votes have been submitted, but they must be registered before the election can begin.
 Later, they individually anonymize all the votes themselves, and verify the SIV Universal Zero-Knowledge Proofs to ensure all votes' integrity.
 Only after these two vital steps are completed, they work together to unlock the vote's encryption for final tallying.

 To ensure neutrally-credible acceptance of an election's fairness, Observers can be chosen to have competing interests.
 They are a more powerful version of the traditional concept of Election Observers from in-person elections.
 Similarly, a reasonable choice would be one Verifying Observer nominated by each candidate's political party, plus the Election Administrator themselves.